-Reasons for Issuing ED 01/20
+Reasons for Issuing ASRS 4400

-The AUASB issues Exposure Draft ED 01/20 of proposed Standard on Related Services ASRS 4400 Agreed-Upon Procedures Engagements pursuant to the requirements of the legislative provisions explained below.
+The AUASB issues Standard on Related Services ASRS 4400 Agreed-Upon Procedures Engagements pursuant to the requirements of the legislative provisions and strategic direction explained below.

 The AUASB is a non corporate Commonwealth entity of the Australian Government established under section 227A of the Australian Securities and Investments Commission Act 2001, as amended (ASIC Act).
 Under section 227B of the ASIC Act, the AUASB may formulate assurance standards for other purposes.